 Teacher candidates charged with violations of criminal law will be immediately suspended from participation in the field placement and from the teacher education program, until the case is settled or a determination has been made that the situation does not affect performance in the placement or program.
 (School of Education Policy Handbook for Faculty, Professional Staff and Candidates)

-Resolving Problems.
-Despite the best intentions and efforts, problems sometimes arise between the candidate and the cooperating or mentor teacher.
-If the problem cannot be resolved, the following steps must be taken in the order listed:
+Resolving Issues.
+Despite the best intentions and efforts, problems sometimes arise.
+The following steps should be taken in the order listed.